mchoi1215/fa17-hw2/README.md

 Step 1: `<%= form_tag age_path, method: :put do %>` tells Rails to create a `PUT` request to `/age` on form submission.
 Create an appropriate route in `routes.rb` to handle the form submission; direct it to the `person` method in `pages_controller.rb`, rather than the `age` method.
 This means that a GET request to `/age` will be handled by a different action than a PUT request to `/age`!

-Step 2: in `/controllers/concerns`, implement a `Person` class whose `initialize` method accepts a name and age and creates an instance variable `@nickname` that is the first four letters of `@name`.
+Step 2: in `/controllers/concerns`, implement a `Person` class whose `initialize` method accepts a name and age and creates an instance variable `@nickname` that is the first four letters of `@name` (use string/array splicing).

 The `Person` class should have the following methods:
 - `introduce`: returns a string with the instance's name and age
-- `birth_year`: calculates what year they were born given an age in years
+- `birth_year`: calculates what year they were born given an age in years (Bonus: try to implement this using `Time.now.year`)
+    - Hint: the string `to_i` method might come in handy here
 - `nickname`: returns the nickname
-- `fib_number`: returns the `@age`-th fib number (ex: if I am 21, return the 21th fib number).

 Submit the Question 3 form (which will direct you to `localhost:3000/age`) and validate you did this correctly.

-Note: don't worry about blank form edge cases (which we practiced handling before) and formatting.
+Note: don't worry about blank form edge cases (which we practiced handling in Q1) and formatting.

 ### Question 4
 Let's practice some HTML/CSS:

 Create a view that can be seen if you go to `localhost:3000/me`.
 Just a friendly reminder, to do this you'll have to create a route, a controller action, and a view.

-In this view, render your name, a picture of yourself (upload your file into `assets/images`), where you're from (give it a green background with white text), your year (freshman/sophomore/junior/senior/etc), a fun fact (make the text bold and red!), and what you're most excited about in this class (make the text underlined and change the color to anything you want!)
+In this view, render your name, where you're from, your year (freshman/sophomore/junior/senior/etc), a fun fact, and what you're most excited about in this class

+**Bonus**: add and render a picture of yourself (upload your file into `assets/images`) **Bonus 2**: use CSS to style your text (add background colors, underline it, anything you want!)

 Go to `localhost:3000/me` and validate you did this correctly.